Learn how to make an easy veil face mask, with or without a filter pocket. The veil is cool and refreshing, perfect for staying cool this summer!

 Q: I need to make a veil mask for my child.
 Do you have a pattern that small?

 A: Use the pattern marked for “Youth” (in the SVG cut file, it’s the set that’s yellow-green).
 Note that the CDC advises that children under the age of 2 should not wear a face covering.
+For more information on face masks for children, see my post that will answer all of your questions!

 Q: Can I cut these veil face masks on my Cricut?